 Where an individual is not eligible for the scheme, a person with an outstanding COVID-19 fine who has been unable to pay should contact Fines Victoria by visiting the , or calling Fines Victoria on (03) 9200 8111 as soon as possible to discuss the options available to manage their fine.

 This could include seeking an extension of time to pay or enrolling in a manageable payment plan.
 There may also be other non-financial mechanisms which will be available to the person, depending on their circumstances.

 A person cannot be sentenced to a term of imprisonment for breaching a pandemic order.

 COVID-19 Compliance and Enforcement Policy

-The COVID-19 Compliance and Enforcement Policy has been published by the Secretary, Department of Health to support authorised persons promoting compliance with, and enforcement of, the Public Health and Wellbeing Act 2008 (the Act) in relation to the COVID-19 pandemic.
-This policy is required under section 231A of the Act and is an accountability measure delivered as part of the pandemic management framework.
+The COVID-19 Compliance and Enforcement Policy was published by the Secretary, Department of Health to support authorised persons promoting compliance with, and enforcement of, the Public Health and Wellbeing Act 2008 (the Act) in relation to the COVID-19 pandemic.
+This policy was required under section 231A of the Act and is an accountability measure delivered as part of the pandemic management framework.

-The policy outlines how persons involved in compliance and enforcement functions in relation to the COVID-19 pandemic consider the impacts of the performance of those functions on vulnerable persons and communities.
-It applies to anyone exercising compliance and enforcement powers relating to the COVID-19 pandemic declaration under the Act, including Authorised Officers and members of Victoria Police assisting them.
+The policy outlined how persons involved in compliance and enforcement functions in relation to the COVID-19 pandemic consider the impacts of the performance of those functions on vulnerable persons and communities.
+It applied to anyone exercising compliance and enforcement powers relating to the COVID-19 pandemic declaration under the Act, including Authorised Officers and members of Victoria Police assisting them.